louieh/dict-tiny/README.md

 In interactive mode you can:

 * Use above features in a continuous interactive manner.
-* Press <kbd>Tab</kbd> for word auto-completion (using Youdao's auto-completion function, currently only supports Chinese, English, French, Korean, Japanese)
+* Press <kbd>Tab</kbd> for word auto-completion (using Youdao's auto-completion function, currently only supports Chinese, English, French, Korean, Japanese.
+For Japanese, Korean and French auto-completion you need to specify the `--sourge-language` parameter.)
 * For Gemini and OpenAI, the dialog context is maintained in interactive mode, use `--dialog-turns` to specify the number of dialog turns to maintain, the default is 10.
 * All settings cannot be changed after entering interactive mode, such as target-language, model, img-path, temperature, etc., unless you exit to change the settings and re-enter.